14 Zig interoperability with C

 As an example, look at the code exposed below.
 Here we are using the fopen() C function to simply open and close a file.
 If you do not know how this fopen() function works in C, it takes two C strings as input.
 But in this code example below, we are passing some string literals written in our Zig code directly as inputs to this fopen() C function.

-In other words, we are not doing any type of conversion from a Zig string to a C string.
+In other words, we are not doing any conversion from a Zig string to a C string.
 We are just passing the Zig string literals directly as inputs to the C function.
 And it works just fine!
-Because the compiler inteprets the string "foo.txt" as a C string, as a result of the current context that this string literal is being used.
+Because the compiler interprets the string "foo.txt" as a C string given the current context.

 const c = @cImport({